 At present Medicare does not cover the TMS cost.
 Private health insurance companies also do not cover outpatient TMS cost.

 At TMS Australia, payment can be made upfront or via an interest-free payment plan.
-Our payment plan allows patients to pay for the costs of treatment over 2 years.
-This means that treatment (for 30 sessions) costs approximately $55 a week.
-If a patient continues onto maintenance treatment this can be added to the payment plan for an additional $35 per week.
+Our payment plan allows patients to pay for the costs of treatment over a period of time that suits their budget.

-Our payment plan allows patients to pay for the costs of treatment over 2 years.
+Our payment plan allows patients to pay for the costs of treatment to suit their budget

 - Australian depression treatment guidelines